FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/consensus/pbft.md

 ### 1.1 Node type

-- **Leader/Primary**: Consensus node, responsible for packaging transactions into blocks and block consensus, each round of consensus process has and only one leader, in order to prevent the leader from forging blocks, after each round of PBFT consensus, will switch the leader.；
+- **Leader/Primary**: Consensus node, responsible for packaging transactions into blocks and block consensus, each round of consensus process has and only one leader, in order to prevent the leader from forging blocks, after each round of PBFT consensus, will switch the leader；

 - **Replica**: Replica node, which is responsible for block consensus.
 There are multiple Replica nodes in each round of consensus.
 The process of each Replica node is similar；

-- **Observer**: The observer node, which is responsible for obtaining the latest block from the consensus node or the replica node, and after executing and verifying the block execution result, the resulting block is on the chain.。
+- **Observer**: The observer node, which is responsible for obtaining the latest block from the consensus node or the replica node, and after executing and verifying the block execution result, the resulting block is on the chain。

 where Leader and Replica are collectively referred to as consensus nodes。

 ### 1.2 Node ID & & Node Index

-In order to prevent nodes from doing evil, each consensus node in the PBFT consensus process signs the messages it sends and checks the signatures of the received message packets, so each node maintains a public-private key pair, the private key is used to sign the messages it sends, and the public key is used as the node ID to identify and check the signatures.。
+In order to prevent nodes from doing evil, each consensus node in the PBFT consensus process signs the messages it sends and checks the signatures of the received message packets, so each node maintains a public-private key pair, the private key is used to sign the messages it sends, and the public key is used as the node ID to identify and check the signatures。

-> **Node ID** : Consensus node signature public key and consensus node unique identifier, usually a 64-byte binary string, other nodes use the node ID of the message packet sender to verify the message packet.
+> **Node ID** : Consensus node signature public key and consensus node unique identifier, usually a 64-byte binary string, other nodes use the node ID of the message packet sender to verify the message packet

-Considering that the node ID is very long, including this field in the consensus message will consume part of the network bandwidth, FISCO BCOS introduces a node index, each consensus node maintains a public consensus node list, and the node index records the position of each consensus node ID in this list.:
+Considering that the node ID is very long, including this field in the consensus message will consume part of the network bandwidth, FISCO BCOS introduces a node index, each consensus node maintains a public consensus node list, and the node index records the position of each consensus node ID in this list:

 > **node index** : The position of each consensus node ID in this list of common node IDs